 Consider enrolling in more advanced training

-Two courses to consider taking after the CCSK are the Cloud Governance and Compliance or CCSP course.
+Two courses to consider taking after the CCSK are the Cloud Governance and Compliance or Advanced Cloud Practitioner course.
 Which one you take will depend on your current job role, and where you are heading career-wise.
-For those interested in cloud governance or auditing, the Cloud Governance & Compliance (CGC) course is a good path.
+For those interested in cloud governance or auditing, the Certificate in Cloud Auditing Knowledge is a good path.
 For those interested in cloud security implementation, the Advanced Cloud Practitioner Training is a good path.
 There may also be vendor specific trainings you may be interested in based on the environment you work in.

 Start learning more about cloud security today.
 Enroll in a free trial of the online, self-paced CCSK training here.